-We were formed in June 2002 as a wholly owned subsidiary of Newcastle Investment Holdings Corp. (referred to as Holdings) for the purpose of separating the real estate securities and certain of the credit leased operating real estate businesses from Holdings' other investments.
-Prior to our initial public offering, Holdings contributed to us certain assets and liabilities in exchange for 16,488,517 shares of our common stock.
+We were formed in June 2002 as a wholly owned subsidiary of Newcastle Investment Holdings Corp. (referred to herein as Holdings) for the purpose of separating the real estate securities and certain of the credit leased operating real estate businesses from Holdings' other investments.
+Prior to our initial public offering, Holdings contributed to us certain assets and liabilities in exchange for 16.5 million shares of our common stock.
 Our operations commenced on July 12, 2002.
 On May 19, 2003, Holdings distributed to its stockholders all of the shares of our common stock that it held, and it no longer owns any of our common equity.
-Approximately 2.3 million of such shares are held by an affiliate of our manager at March 31, 2004.
-In addition, an affiliate of our manager held options to purchase approximately 1.7 million shares of our common stock at March 31, 2004.
+Approximately 2.3 million shares of our common stock were held by an affiliate of our manager at June 30, 2004.
+In addition, an affiliate of our manager held options to purchase approximately 1.4 million shares of our common stock at June 30, 2004.

 In October 2002, we sold 7.0 million shares of our common stock in our initial public offering at a price to the public of \$13.00 per share, for net proceeds of approximately \$80.0 million.
-During 2003, we sold an aggregate of approximately 7.9 million shares of our common stock in public offerings for net proceeds of approximately \$163.3 million.
-In January 2004, we sold 3.3 million shares of our common stock in a public offering at a price to the public of \$26.30 per share, for net proceeds of approximately \$85.8 million.
-At March 31, 2004, we had 34,711,833 shares of common stock outstanding.
+During 2003, we sold an aggregate of approximately 7.9 million shares of our common stock in two public offerings for net proceeds of approximately \$163.3 million.
+During the first six months of

+2004, we sold an aggregate of approximately 6.8 million shares of our common stock in two public offerings for net proceeds of approximately \$172.9 million.
+At June 30, 2004, we had 38,234,481 shares of common stock outstanding.